drbap/dashboard-navigator-for-obsidian/README.md

 ![Dashboard navigator for Obsidian - colored files](images/dashboard_navigator.gif)

-- Select custom colors for files in the dashboard and navigator views.
+- Select custom colors for files in the Dashboard, Navigator and Tags views.
 - These colors will be reflected in the piechart graph, making it easier to identify and track different file types.
 To activate this feature, go to **plugin settings** and **toggle colored files**.

 ## Colored Tags Support